dinguschan-owo/Helios/README.md

 ## ***`Features`***

+- built in request encryption
+- user agent disguising
 - open up to 23 tabs before it starts breaking (thats a lot!)
 - search bar for searching
 - basic navigation buttons (back, forwards, reload, home)
-- settings page
+- numerous internal urls (settings, new page, internal links)
 - website caching
-- about:blank and blob: cloaking
+- about:blank and blob: tab cloaking
+- random proxy rotation so ur harder to trace
-- clear all tabs and reset browser button (why would you want this you freak)
+- clear all tabs and reset browser button (why would you want this, you 𝓯𝓻𝓮𝓪𝓴 ❤️)

 ## ***`License`***